-9) What are the things which actually drive results in this job?
+9) What are the things that actually drive results in this job?

-The role of the candidates here is to say how effective they would prove themselves for the company.
+The role of the candidates here is to say how effectively they would prove themselves to the company.
 In an organization, the HR team carries the main responsibility.
 They are responsible for filling job openings, but the real deal is finding the right candidates.

-This is because the following result in increasing the retention rates and this also reduces the training expenses.
+This is because the following results in increasing retention rates and this also reduces the training expenses.
 The following also enhances overall productivity.

 All the companies require their service techs to carry out effective repairs.
 The main thing the service techs need to do is develop innovative ways to solve the following issue.
 This can also provide a lot of benefits later.

-Keeping it short, it is essential to build a good relationship between customers which would further result in increasing the sales.
-The candidates, who actually desire to get the job, have an idea about the things which actually make a difference.
+To make it short, it is essential to build a good relationship with customers which would further result in increasing sales.
+The candidates, who actually desire to get the job, have an idea about the things that actually make a difference.

 The following gives proper results because the candidates know that helping the organization succeed is the way to become successful.